-Our website provides comment sections for you to share your ideas, concerns and observations on the Pushing the Envelope blog, Audit Asks . . .
-Project Pages, and the Document Library .
-We review all comments before posting them.
-Participants are expected to treat each other as well as our agency and our employees with respect.
-We will not post comments that contain vulgar language, personal attacks of any kind, or offensive terms that target specific individuals or groups.
-We will not post comments that are clearly off-topic or promote services or products.
-Comments that make unsupported accusations will also not be posted.
+Our website provides comment sections for you to share your ideas, concerns and observations on the Pushing the Envelope blog and the Document Library .
+We review all comments before posting them online.
+While we will never refuse to post your comment based on your opinion, we will not post comments that are clearly off-topic or contain:

 About Pushing the Envelope blog: